Priority Issues - 115th Congress, 2nd Session (2018)

 - increasing federal investments in science and engineering R&D, including university research and education initiatives;

-- advocating sound R&D technology policies that advance US technology industries;
+- advocating sound R&D policies that advance innovation in US technology industries;

-- revitalizing U.S. high-tech manufacturing, including appropriate incentives for businesses to locate R&D and manufacturing operations in the United States;
+- revitalizing U.S. high-tech manufacturing, including appropriate incentives for businesses engaged in R&D and manufacturing operations in the United States;

-- urging appropriate changes to the U.S. export controls regime, including clarification of the deemed export rule;
+- urging appropriate changes to the U.S. export controls regime, including the deemed export rule;

 - removing barriers to participation in professional society conferences by federal S&Es.